 The Perth Mint is a world distinguished mint and precious metals refiner that is located in the City of Perth, in Western Australia.
 The Perth Mint was founded in 1896 by Britain’s Royal Mint in response to the newly discovered gold deposits in Western Australia.
 Perth Mint’s task was to refine gold ore from the mines and to strike sovereign gold coins from the refined bullion.
 Between 1899 and 1931 the Pert Mint produced a considerable amount of gold sovereigns which were disturbed in Australia and throughout the British Empire to be used as circulating currency.
 British control over Perth Mint was relinquished in 1971 to the Government of Western Australia which then assumed ownership of the mint.
 Today, the Perth Mint is hailed for the exceptional quality of its world class investment bullion coins like the Kookaburra and Koala silver coins, and the Lunar Series.
 The Perth Mint has been a member of the London Gold Market (predecessor of the LBMA) since 1934.
 The swan design, which is the Mint’s official assay stamp registered with the LBMA, is recognised internationally and was inspired by the Mint’s location in Perth, where the main river, the Swan, runs through the city.

-The obverse portrays the effigy of Queen Elizabeth II.
+Obverse: The obverse portrays the effigy of Queen Elizabeth II.
 The reason for picturing Her Majesty the Queen stems from Australia’s membership of the United Kingdom’s Commonwealth of Nations.
 By being a member of the Commonwealth, Australia has Queen Elizabeth II as its reigning constitutional monarch.
 Above the Queen’s effigy is the text “ELIZABETH II” and “AUSTRALIA”.
-Inscribed below the effigy is the weight "1 oz", the purity of the coin "999 SILVER", the year of mintage 2016, the denomination "1 DOLLAR", and the designer’s initials “IRB” – Ian Rank-Broadley.
+Inscribed below the effigy is the weight "1 oz", purity of the coin "9999 Ag", the year of mintage, denomination "1 DOLLAR", and the designer’s initials “IRB” – Ian Rank-Broadley.

-The reverse displays two monkeys sitting on a tree.
-Above them is the Chinese character for “monkey”.
-Below the monkeys is the text “Year of the Monkey” and to the left is the letter “P” which stands for Perth Mint.
+Reverse: The reverse displays a rooster, a hen, and three chickens.
+Inscribed above them is the Chinese character for “Rooster”.
+Below the Roosters is the text “Year of the Rooster” and to the left is the letter “P” which stands for Perth Mint.

-Each coin is individually packaged in a hard plastic capsule.
-Multiples of 25 are available in original mint-sealed tubes.
+Each coin is individually packaged in a hard plastic capsule at the Perth Mint.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.